crowselectromusic/synthesizer.garden/README.md

 - Page rendering is done using alpinejs
 - index.ts generates data, and a lunr index, from the contents of the contents directory
 - the web directory contains everything that should be hosted publicly to serve this site

+### TODO:

+1. switch the over to zola.
+I need real pages rendered for SEO reasons, so this isn't going to work.
+Probably a bit of my search code can be kept.